How is Echo different from a Tracker?

 How do I access Echo?

 Echo is only available in the Union Metrics Social Suite.
-You can access it at https://subdomain.unionmetrics.com/echo.
+You can access it in your account at https://subdomain.unionmetrics.com/echo.

 How can I get more Echo?